Why choose a Westpac Car Loan?

 What do you mean by ‘security’?

 A Westpac Car Loan requires you to use the car you’re buying as security.
-By using the car as security, you give us permission to reclaim and sell the car to pay any outstanding loan balances, if you aren’t able to meet your repayments.
+That is, ‘security’ for Westpac as the lender, and means you give us permission to reclaim and sell the car to pay any outstanding loan balances if you aren’t able to meet your repayments.

 What if I have trouble repaying the loan?